 - Whether the destination mirror port is a member of the Port-channel group.
 If so, please change the Port-channel group configuration; - The throughput the destination port is less than the total throughput of the source mirror ports.
-If so, the destination cannot catch all the datagrams from every source
+If so, the destination cannot catch all the datagrams from every source ports.

-- ports.
 To solve the problem, please reduce the number of the source ports, or mirror only single direction data flow, or choose some other port with higher capacity as the destination port. - Between the source switch and the intermediate switch, whether the native VLAN of the TRUNK ports is configured as RSPAN VLAN.
-If so, please change the native VLAN for the TRUNK ports. - After configured RSPAN, the vlan tag will be added on the packet of the egress mirror.
-It will cause the abort error frame on the reflection port, so the default MTU value of the switch should be modified.
+If so, please change the native VLAN for the TRUNK ports.